startino/aitino/apps/api/src/reddit-streaming/prompting/startino_business_plan.md

 # Startino Business Plan

-## Tech Co-founder as a Service and Development Agency

 ### Identity

 Startino combines the upsides of a tech co-founder with a development agency, eliminating the downsides typically associated with each.